ianpaga/Google_Advanced_Data_Analytics/README.md

 6. The Nuts and Bolts of Machine Learning
 7. Google Advanced Data Analytics Capstone

-**I'll work on a proper readme file when i finish the certificate**
+** I'll work on a proper README.md file when i finish the certificate**

 ## Figures: